Clapfire/oip_image_processing_assignment_1/README.md

 If you have not installed pipenv, use `pip install pipenv`

-Once pipenv is installed, run `pipenv sync` inside the repository.
+Once pipenv is installed, run `pipenv sync --dev` inside the repository.
 This will install the packages specified in the pipfile.

 To activate this project's virtualenv, run `pipenv shell`